 Jay Nordholt

-Vice President, Corporate Engineering
+Vice President, Engineering and Quality

 I come from a close-knit family with a very strong work ethic, and I learned early on that if you’re expected to be somewhere, you show up; if you’re expected to do a job, you complete it.
 My grandfather and great uncle owned a manufacturing plant in my hometown, and I worked there every summer during college.